damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

-Next up for our Diagramming app some stakeholders thought it would be a good idea to add the ability to do free hand drawings as well, bringing the app more into the real of online whiteboarding.
-We add some fields to our diagram abstraction such as `type: Diagram | Drawing;` everything just works, easy.
+Next up for our Diagramming app some stakeholders thought it would be a good idea to add the ability to do free hand drawings as well, bringing the app more into the realm of online whiteboarding.
+We add some fields to our diagram model such as `type: Diagram | Drawing;` everything just works, easy.
 It's now Luigi o'clock.

-Now the logical next step would be to add a new dashboard (or worse yet, add more tangentially related data to the original dashboard, fragmenting its purpose), one for drawings instead of diagrams, since we already have all the data for this new mutation available.
+Now, the logical next step would be to add a new dashboard (or worse yet, add more tangentially related data to the original dashboard, fragmenting its purpose), one for drawings instead of diagrams, since we already had all the data for this new mutation available.
 It's now Waluigi o'clock.

+Imagine what will happen when we add filters to the original dashboard, being able to filter by for instance by "chart complexity".
+Now, the Image Dashboard
+<sup>TM</sup> needs to be updated as well, only to be kept in parity with the
+original feature that spawned it, otherwise people won't use it.
+But the Diagram Filters aren't applicable to Images, so new Image Filters need to be derived, only for a feature that wasn't really needed.
+We've kept going, so we need to keep going.

 I'd go as far as saying that features should even be their own [eigenvalue](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), so